Collaborative Experience between Scientific Software Projects using Agile Scrum Development: Organizations and Background

 \item Can SCiMMA temporarily prioritize a single user-group without derailing the ongoing development needed to support the broader MMA community?
 Would early user-engagement be feasible and beneficial in the long-term? \end{itemize}

 These risks could not be confronted until the SNEWS developers first ensured that SCiMMA's work would be useful in their own efforts.
-Since SCiMMA had made its codebase openly available and promoted its development efforts via technical workshops for the MMA community, SNEWS could assess an active collaboration with SCiMMA prior to committing to such an engagement.
+Since SCiMMA had made its codebase openly available and promoted its development efforts via community workshops, SNEWS could assess an active collaboration with SCiMMA prior to committing to such an engagement.
 We believe that this initial trust-establishing step was key to the ultimate success of the effort.
 Without it, much more of the collaboration itself would have focused on trust building and maintenance rather than on productivity and risk management.